Workplace Personality Tests & Assessments | Thomas.co

 Personality Format

-The Thomas Personality assessment is a self-report questionnaire.
-Individuals indicate their level of agreement on a 1-7 Likert scale (1 ‘disagree completely’ to 7 ‘agree completely) with 78 unique items.
-The Personality test takes just 10 minutes to complete.
+Our personality assessment is a self-report questionnaire.
+You’ll be asked to select your level of agreement on a Likert scale of 1-7 (1 ‘disagree completely’ to 7 ‘agree completely’) with 78 unique items.
+The assessment takes ten minutes to complete.

 HPTI Validity

-The Thomas Personality test has been developed over many years in collaboration with experts, professionals and practitioners through research programmes and in collaboration with researchers at University College London and High Potential Psychology Ltd.
+Our personality test has been developed through research programs and in collaboration with researchers at University College London and High Potential Psychology Ltd, and extensively validated and optimized for workplace applications following psychometric research.

 Frequently Asked Questions